 Decline in participation is welcome news to the rich; but it also indicates that fewer people accept the basic assumptions of the myth of American innocence any more.
-Hence the continual need to re-invigorate the myth.
+Hence the continual need to re-invigorate the myth of innocence.
 This occurs in three major ways:

-1 – On the positive side, media and politicians collude to present messages of denial.
-Characteristic themes include: “doom-and-gloomers” overrate our problems; global warming is a lie; unemployment is down; racism is history; the Iraqis welcomed us; and the system is working.
+1 – Awe: On the positive side, media and politicians collude to present messages of denial.
+Characteristic themes include: “doom-and-gloomers” overrate our problems; global warming is a lie; unemployment is down; racism is history; the Iraqis, Afghans, etc, welcomed us; and the system is working.
 An essential part of this message is idealized visual images of the nuclear family and small-town, traditional values.

 The media’s speed and frivolity charms us all.
 It conveys American values primarily through two film and TV styles.
 In one – westerns and other action films – the redemption hero intercedes to save the community from evil.
 Since 1990, when Islam replaced communism as the “external Other,” a new generation has grown up seeing literally dozens of movies depicting this threat, with a series of (white) American heroes (temporarily) eliminating the threat with Biblical ferocity.
 Zero Dark Thirty and American Sniper are merely the latest and most honored of this genre.
 The other style is the ubiquitous Disney-style cartoons and children’s programming, in which, writes Todd Gitlin, “…characters are incarnations of an innocence that can never be dispelled.”
 And both films and TV continue to ignore demographic changes by portraying most positive TV characters as white.